Tiwari397978/train_arrival_departure/README.md

 The train is arriving and departure at right time test in this computer graphics model.

 <h1>Tools and Technology</h1>
-codeblock, glutlibraries, opengl-function, opengl, c++, glut
+codeblock, glutlibraries, opengl-function, opengl, c++, c, glut